Hosting Provider Server Count

 By arranging for a number of IP addresses to send packets to us near simultaneously, low level TCP/IP characteristics can be used to work out, within an error margin, if those packets originate from the same computer, by checking for similarities in a number of TCP/IP protocol header fields.
 To build up sufficient certainty that IP addresses on the same computer have been identified, many visits to the sites in the Web Server Survey are necessary, which takes place during a period of over a month.

 - Only sites found by the Web Server Survey will be included.
-The number of hosts found worldwide running internet web sites by the Web Server Survey is large [over 200 million in February 2009], but is not exhaustive.
+The number of hostnames found worldwide by the Web Server Survey is large (over 1.1 billion hostnames [February 2023] ), but is not exhaustive.